 The selection of the right IT service desk performance metrics is an age-old challenge that’s again front and center for IT professionals with the newer focus on the metrics associated with employee experience and eXperience level agreements (XLAs).
-But there are so many metrics “basics” to get right first.
-This blog highlights 10 tips for improving your IT service desk’s key performance indicators (KPIs).
+But there are so many metrics “basics” to get right first, especially to help ensure that the same mistakes aren’t made with XLAs.
+To help, this blog offers 10 tips for improving your IT service desk’s key performance indicators (KPIs) and wider metrics.

 1. Use metrics for a truly rewarding reason

 If your IT service desk metrics are merely a box-ticking exercise, i.e. “We need to have some.”
-Or a monthly, quarterly, and annual exercise in proving that performance targets can be exceeded.
+Or a monthly, quarterly, and annual exercise in proving that performance targets are being exceeded.
 Then you’re doing your customers and parent organization a disservice.
 Instead, make your metrics count by ensuring that they serve a value-adding purpose.
 For instance, as a platform for driving improvement activity.

 2. Make your metrics S.M.A.R.T.

 Where S.M.A.R.T stands for: Specific, Measurable, Attainable/Achievable, Relevant, and Timely.
 This might sound like a piece of outdated management training material but it’s still a valid check to run on any proposed, or existing, metrics.
 As is asking customers whether metrics and the associated targets (and reporting) provide value to them.
 As is asking customers whether metrics and the associated targets (and reporting) provide value to them.